-Approximately 4800 new residential units are projected to be occupied over the next 10 years.

-Over the period of years during which these units will be occupied, the annual impact in any given year, based on the Moderate Study, is estimated in peak years to be 490 students.
+Approximately 6,400 new residential units are projected to be occupied over the next 10 years.
+During that period, the annual impact in any given year, based on the Moderate Study, is estimated in peak years to be 978 students.